 is used to serve pre-compressed

-script).The simplest possible solution - don't have any.
+files (as prepared during deployment)The simplest possible solution - don't have any.

 Last but by no means least, is the randomly selected doodle at the bottom of each page.
 I select images from the Quick, Draw! dataset and export them to SVG to be randomly selected on each page load.
 A rather scrappy script contains logic to generate SVGs from the dataset's NDJSON format and contains a simple a Flask application that allows selecting desired images from randomly displayed batches from each dataset.